jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-01-08-handling-failed-builds-on-github-pages.md

 Checking your site after every push is a chore.
 And to make things worse, I'm guilty of pushing minor changes without testing.
 I guess we've all done it.
 I have thrown caution to the wind and broken the build several times, but I get an email shortly afterwards reporting my foolishness.
 Continuous integration is my friend :o)

-Setting up Travis CI for a GitHub Pages site is straight-forward.
+Setting up Travis CI for a GitHub Pages site is straightforward.
 Check out the [continuous integration tutorial] and never miss a failed build again.
 I highly recommend using `html-proofer` to check all your links and images are working too.
 There's a number of ways to extend the basic set up, but I'll leave that for another time.

 Take a look at the [full source code] of this site and good luck with your deployments.